Track Government Website Changes in 2026

 FiscalNote / CQ

 Enterprise regulatory intelligence platforms that track legislation, regulations, and government activity.
 Starting at roughly $50,000/year.
 If you're a Fortune 500 compliance team, this might be in your budget.
-For everyone else, the combination of GovPing (free) plus Changeflow (paid for custom sources) covers most of the same ground.
+For everyone else, Changeflow covers most of the same agency-page ground at a fraction of the cost.

 changedetection.io